 7 Powerful Psychology Lessons That Will Boost Your Digital Marketing Game

-To be successful, digital marketers often must be excellent psychologists.
+To be successful, digital marketers often have to be excellent psychologists.
 Knowing what makes people tick and placing those psychological triggers in the right way can be extremely helpful to increase conversion rates and reach better marketing results.
 The following are 7 must-know psychology lessons that you should apply to your strategy as soon as possible to boost your digital marketing game.
 Of course, it goes without saying that only through carefully calibrated experimentation should these lessons be applied for better engagement.

 There are two types of strategies that affect consumers’ buying habits:

-Rational marketing promotes the quality and usefulness of the product, emphasizes the benefits, and appeals to the rational or logical consumer.
-And emotional marketing that approaches consumer on a personal level and focuses on the tone, lighting, and mood to increase loyalty and boost conversions.
+Rational marketing promotes the quality and usefulness of the product, emphasizes the benefits, and appeals to the rational or logical consumer, whereas emotional marketing approaches consumers on a personal level and focuses on the tone, lighting, and mood to increase loyalty and boost conversions.

 It’s been proven that consumers base their purchase decisions around feelings and emotions rather than the rational information of products’ features and attributes.
 So, it’s worth remembering that customers will more likely be loyal to brands that evoke a positive emotional response.
 Use this knowledge in your content marketing strategy and create content that:

 Apple is the perfect example of a company that uses emotions to connect with their consumers and increase brand loyalty.
 Apple’s marketing strategies tend to create a desire to become a part of a lifestyle movement, to be a part of something bigger.
-Recently, Apple joined Instagram and their #ShotoniPhone campaign fully encompasses those values.
+When Apple joined Instagram, their #ShotoniPhone campaign fully encompassed those values.
 Instead of focusing on shiny product shots, Apple invites regular users around the world to share their iPhone photography with others.

-According to social psychologist Robert Cialdini, social proof is one of the most important tactics for influencing and convincing customers.
-Social proof or social influence is based on the fact that people love to follow the behavior of others.
+Social proof is one of the most important tactics for influencing and convincing customers.
+It is based on the fact that people love to follow the behavior of others.
 We tend to adopt the beliefs or mimic the actions of people we trust and admire.
 Implement this knowledge in your marketing strategy by using:

 – Social plugins and sharing buttons.